USS Noble (APA-218): Peacetime operations

 Subsequent to the Korean War, Noble conducted training operations in both the eastern and western Pacific areas.
 In 1955, she assisted in the evacuation of Chinese civilians and military from the Tachen Islands to Formosa.
-The ship appeared in the 1956 20th Century Fox movie D-Day the Sixth of June starring Robert Taylor, Richard Todd and Dana Wynter and in the 1956 movie Between Heaven and Hell starring Robert Wagner, Terry Moore, and Buddy Ebsen.
-At the outset of the Cuban Missile Crisis on 27 October 1962, Noble embarked 1,400 Marines with their equipment and steamed for the Caribbean in company with other Pacific Fleet amphibious units.
+The ship appeared in the 1956 20th Century Fox movie D-Day the Sixth of June starring Robert Taylor, Richard Todd, and Dana Wynter and in the 1956 movie Between Heaven and Hell starring Robert Wagner, Terry Moore, and Buddy Ebsen.
+At the outset of the Cuban Missile Crisis on 27 October 1962, Noble embarked 1,400 marines with their equipment and steamed for the Caribbean in company with other Pacific Fleet amphibious units.
 She returned to San Diego in December, then deployed to WestPac in March 1963 for a tour with the Seventh Fleet Amphibious Ready Group.

 Transfer to the Spanish Navy

 Noble returned to San Diego in December 1963, and conducted upkeep and training operations until she decommissioned 1 July 1964.
-She then entered the Mare Island Naval Shipyard for preparation for transfer to Spain under the Mutual Assistance Program.
-The transfer ceremony took place 19 December, at San Francisco.
+She then entered the Mare Island Naval Shipyard for preparation for transfer to Spain under a mutual assistance program.
+The transfer ceremony took place 19 December at San Francisco.